The Evolution of Classroom Design Post-Pandemic

 Students of all ages gravitate toward shared spaces like lounges and libraries.
 To ensure these common areas are safe for congregating in the near term, administrators may want to focus on distance and dividers.

 For instance, students can work in separate nooks or carrels created by pairing slim seating and tables from our Tattoo Collection with Tattoo flex screens to delineate one-on-one work areas.
-Administrators looking for taller dividers might opt for Hub Modular Seating, equipped with 53-inch privacy screens and Enlite Tables.
+Administrators looking for taller dividers might opt for Hub Modular Seating, equipped with 53-inch privacy screens.

 For custom-built dividers and privacy screens, school administrators can work with our Infinity from KI specialists to create modified or completely original solutions tailored to their requirements.
 For example, school staff can use clamp-on desktop dividers to increase student privacy at existing tabletops.